traylorcodes/query-functions-ts/README.md

 - **y**: a numerical y value number

 **token**: An optional token to provide for use with services that are protected.

+Returns an array of objects containing the key value pairs:
+- **ALAND**: number - The surface area (square meters) of land within a county
+- **AWATER**: number - The surface area (square meters) of water within a county

 ```ts
 import { getWaterAndLandArea } from 'query-functions-ts'